joshenoy/sathyabh.at/content/blog/2016-08-12-the-1800km-coastal-karnataka-roadtrip-part-2-mangalore-kaup-udupi-malpe.md

   <img class="size-full wp-image-1000" src="https://images.sbhat.me/sb/2016/08/IMG_20160705_105112-ANIMATION.gif" alt="Zoomin' through the highway" width="890" height="668" />

   <p class="wp-caption-text">
-    Zoomin&#8217; through the highway
+    Zoomin' through the highway
   </p>
 </div>

 We had decided to stop by a few temples while heading to Goa and the Hale Mariyamma Temple in Kaup was the first stop.
-I&#8217;ve many fond memories of this temple.
+I've many fond memories of this temple.
 During Ganesh Chaturthi, my family would visit Kaup since a Ganapathi would be housed here.
-We&#8217;d stay in Kaup pretty much the whole day and since there was nothing much to do, a customary visit to the temple and to Kaup lighthouse was done in the evening.
+We'd stay in Kaup pretty much the whole day and since there was nothing much to do, a customary visit to the temple and to Kaup lighthouse was done in the evening.
 This temple is known to be open only on Tuesdays and coincidentally we happened to be travelling on a Tuesday.

 <div id="attachment_1004" style="width: 1207px" class="wp-caption aligncenter">
   <img class="size-full wp-image-1004" src="https://images.sbhat.me/sb/2016/08/Hale-Mariyamma-Temple.jpg" alt="Hale Mariyamma Temple from outside" width="1197" height="896" />